 Article Coming on Poliquit, Agravante, etc.

 BEFORE THE MILO MARATHON

 With the Milo Marathon tomorrow, Pinoyathletics.info catches up on the Men’s Review for the Milo Marathon.
 With the quality of our Men dropping significantly, having not secured a SEA Games medal of any color since 2013.
 The race looks to be an open field.

 With no certain favorite for the Milo Marathon crown.
 The Milo Marathon will kick off tomorrow in Cebu.

-Please note ‘The Master’ Rafael Poliquit who was 2014 and 2015 Back to Back Milo Champion and has the fastest time in 2017 of 2h35:18 will not be joining.
+Please note ‘The Master’ Rafael Poliquit, who was the 2014 and 2015 Back to Back Milo Champion and has the fastest time in 2017 of 2h35:18, will not be joining.
 The fans will have to wait another year for The Masters moment.

-Someone who has a very good chance is Richard Salano whose Half Marathon time would equate to about a 2h31 Marathon.
+Someone who has an excellent chance is Richard Salano, whose Half Marathon time would equate to a 2h31 Marathon.
 According to Runners World Calculators.